-Benefits for homebound seniors and those with mobility issues are also more widely available in 2021, with 55% of Advantage plans offering meal benefits and 36% offering transportation to medical appointments.
-And virtually all (98%) Advantage plans offer telehealth benefits in 2021 – an option that’s become increasingly important in light of the pandemic.
+Benefits for homebound seniors and those with mobility issues are also more widely available, with many Advantage plans offering meal benefits and or offering transportation to medical appointments.
+Virtually all (98%) Advantage plans offered telehealth benefits in 2021 – an option that’s become increasingly important in light of the pandemic.

 Though a host of seniors may qualify for supplemental benefits related to the pandemic, some benefits, like pest control, nonmedical transportation, and home modifications, are expressly designed for enrollees with chronic health conditions.

 Here’s what that means, under Medicare rules: